Irritable Bowel Syndrome (IBS)

 Plecanatide (Trulance)

 Clinical Context: Plecanatide is a guanylate cyclase C (GC-C) agonist.
 Plecanatide and its active metabolite bind to GC-C and act locally on the luminal surface of intestinal epithelial cells.
 GC-C activation leads to increased cyclic guanosine monophosphate (cGMP), which, in turn, stimulates secretion of chloride and bicarbonate into the intestinal lumen, mainly by activation of the cystic fibrosis transmembrane conductance regulator (CFTR) ion channel, resulting in increased intestinal fluid and accelerated transit.
-It is indicated for IBS-C in adults.
+It is indicated for chronic idiopathic constipation and IBS-C in adults.

 Alosetron (Lotronex)